WebAhead/master-reference/coursebook/mentorship/mentorship-techniques.md

 Note: Students may be frustrated with you, especially at the beginning of the course, because they expect teachers to provide answers.

 ### Before the course we suggest you...

 * Run through some of the material with someone who hasn’t coded before - This is deployed to Read the docs for easy viewing
 * Get more practise!
 We recommend mentoring at [codebar](https://codebar.io/member/new).
 Many of the attendees there are new to programming so it is good preparation for the course.

+## Other helpful tips
+From feedback forms as well as group discussions about what makes a good mentor.

+### Things to try and do
+- Speak loudly enough to be heard at the back of the class when presenting
+- Have fun when you can!
+It is obvious and infectious when someone is passionate about topic, or having fun with the content and/or delivery.
+- Being aware of the learning outcomes for each week/workshop, and communicating them to the class
+- Be assertive with timing!

+### Things to avoid
+- Offhandedly overusing phrases like "You will learn this later", or "This will be useless once you learn x".
+   - While technically true, sometimes these kinds of phrases can be frustrating for students when given without further context.
+One way to alleviate this is to provide more explanation - e.g. "We will be learning how to do x in more detail later, but for now I suggest that we focus on y, which is more relevant for the current topic"
+- asking "Why are you doing x?" instead of more tone-aware phrasing like "Could you explain why you chose to use x here?"
+   - Sometimes asking "why" has felt dismissive to students, and requires that we are more aware of our tone when asking clarifying questions.
+- Rushing through code-alongs
+   - Code-alongs are hard, particular to deliver effectively as a mentor.
+Take your time and work with your partner to be sure that everyone is on the same page and not getting left behind.
+It can make a big difference in someone's experience of a workshop.
+- Being loud or distracting at the front of the class when you are bored
+   - Sometimes certain exercises or days can be boring when everyone is working hard, and it is easy to get distracted, talk loudly, or leave the room for extended periods.
+Part of mentoring is being available and approachable, and this can be distracting for the students or make it harder for them to come to you with questions.